-Clicking on the folder icon will open picker modal UI (for example product teaser)
+Clicking the folder icon opens the picker modal UI (for example, product teaser)

 Products can be found either by browsing through the catalog structure on the left or search.
-Full-text search will respect the selected category and limit the search results to this category.
+Full-text search respects the selected category and limits the search results to this category.

 Products with variations are marked with a folder icon that can be clicked to show all variations.

 Works like a product picker.
-Clicking on the folder icon will open picker modal UI (for example category carousel)
+Clicking the folder icon opens the picker modal UI (for example, category carousel)

 Browse the catalog structure on the left and select the category.

-From the main menu, click on commerce to see a list of all attached product catalogs.
+From the main menu, click commerce to see a list of all attached product catalogs.

-This shows a list of all connect product catalogs.
+This shows a list of all connected product catalogs.

-The product catalog shows per default all 1st level categories with all products.
-Clicking on a category will open that category with all related products and sub categories including their products.
+The product catalog shows per default all first-level categories with all products.
+Clicking a category opens that category with all related products and subcategories, including their products.

 All the product properties are read-only because the data gets loaded in real time from the connected backend.
 Changing product properties must be done in the backend system which is the system of record.
-The tab Variants will only appear if the product has variations.
-Clicking on the tab will display all variations with its attributes.
+The tab Variants only appear if the product has variations.
+Clicking the tab displays all variations with its attributes.

 The remaining tabs show all AEM content that is associated with the product.
-We will discuss these tabs in one of the next modules.
+These tabs are discussed in one of the next modules.

 Using Omnisearch is an easy way to find AEM content using full-text search.
 CIF extends Omnisearch with full-text search of product catalogs with its associated AEM content.

-Omnisearch will run a full-text search in the commerce backend to find all related products.
+Omnisearch runs a full-text search in the commerce backend to find all related products.
 The result is listed under View All Products.
-Omnisearch will also search AEM for content that is associated to the searched product.
-The results will be listed under the respective AEM categories.
+Omnisearch also searches AEM for content that is associated to the searched product.
+The results are listed under the respective AEM categories.
 In this example, one Content Fragment is related to the product.

-Now that you have completed this part of journey you should:
+Now that you have completed this part of the journey you should: